DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 * **May 2021.
 Latest release, 10 v04.01.0** targets ArcMap 10.8.
 Is is not backward compatible to say ArcMap 10.6

+This ESRI Addin toolbar, for ArcMap provides access to a variety of web based services: theLIST, Google Earth and ArcGIS Online.
+These services are focused on the Australian state of Tasmania.
+This Addin is provided by [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania).

 [**TheLIST**](http://dpipwe.tas.gov.au/land-tasmania/the-list)  is a contemporary online service that provides access to integrated land and property information service.
 [LISTMap](http://dpipwe.tas.gov.au/land-tasmania/the-list/listmap) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.